"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 I don't know.
 Will I?
 I can't imagine what my family would think of me if I came home with deaths on my conscience.

-I jerk my head up, and realize Tanye is staring at me.
+I jerk my head up, and realize Tanye is staring at me, eyebrow raised.
 I must have drifted off in my thoughts.

 "Oh, sorry.
 I- I'm not sure.
 I don't want to kill.
 I'll most likely die in the bloodbath, anyway."